Updated January 2017

 Designed by Arnold Palmer, the Whistler Golf Club is a par 71 course at 6, 722 yards, located a few steps from Whistler Village.

-The golf course is in amazing shape, there’s a sale on this season’s rental clubs to be found at the Nike pro store and that patio at Palmer’s is sunny all afternoon…
+In fall the Whistler Golf Club course is in amazing shape.
+There’s often sales on rental clubs to be found at the Nike Pro Store and that patio at Palmer’s gets autumn sunshine all afternoon…

 Autumn at the Whistler Golf Club means amazing mountain views show the seasons.
 We’ll have fresh snow in the alpine soon, and leaves changing colours.
 Fall is truly special on the course.